Vizzuality/backend-documentation/projects/marxan/api/graphql-for-marxan.md

 forcing to work within the complexity of more elaborate RPC systems (for those still having SOAP or XML-RPC nightmares from the 2000s).

+- GraphQL enforces strongly typed schemas

+Although it is indeed possible to create GraphQL schemas that only use basic scalar types (such as `String`, `Int`, `Float`, `Boolean`), in practice this would hardly be useful: most often, expressive types are created and composed.

+Union types, interfaces, enums are commonly used to curate expressive API graphs.

+"Making impossible states impossible" through strong typing is indeed a major advantage of the GraphQL query language.

+In the example above, the `createRepository()` mutation accepts one required string parameter (`name`) and one optional string parameter (`description`), and makes use of an enum type for the `visibility` parameter.

+Query payloads that don't validate against the schema are outright rejected (and GraphQL tooling can help to avoid even creating invalid payloads, especially if coupled with TypeScript typing).

+- Caching is... different

+A major point for GraphQL skepticism, but likely in practice not all that relevant in projects like the Marxan cloud platform.

+GraphQL queries (as opposed to mutations and subscriptions) could indeed be cached by using the `GET`-verb endpoint, companion to the `POST` one normally used (with some caveats).

+In practice, for authenticated GraphQL APIs where query results may be different for each authenticated user, even this may not be a major issue, especially when combined with application-level caching strategies, which are available at different levels of granularity (from whole-request down to individual fields).

+Several common caching strategies are implemented in major GraphQL client and server implementations, making it possible to rely on existing best practices and keeping development complexity under control.

+Moreover, expensive queries that need to be exposed to non-authenticated users could also be made available over ad-hoc REST endpoints, thus allowing to enjoy the benefits of HTTP-layer gateway caching.